XGRIDS Pro Guide™ / Module 8: LixelStudio

 Auto-imported smoothed point cloud

-Horizontal Slice (6.14)
+Horizontal Slice

-Horizontal plane cuts for floor plan creation
+Horizontal plane cuts for floor plan creation.
+Real-time adjustment and preview added.

-LAS or RCP per slice
+LAS, RCP, PNG, or TIFF per slice

-Vertical Slice (6.15)
+Vertical Slice

-Vertical plane cuts for elevation/section drawings
+Vertical plane cuts for elevation/section drawings.
+Real-time adjustment and preview added.

-LAS or RCP per slice
+LAS, RCP, PNG, or TIFF per slice

-Profile Analysis (6.9)
+Profile Analysis

 Cross-section viewing and measurement of selected areas